 Regrettably, in all our years as attorneys specializing in the wrongful denial of life insurance claims, we’ve witnessed far too many situations where the life insurance company just makes the whole thing worse.
 They do this by issuing bogus claim denials and forcing policy beneficiaries – who are already struggling – to jump through all sorts of hoops just to get the benefits their loved ones intended for them.

 Life insurance companies don’t do this because they are filled with bad people.
 Rather, they do this because they are for-profit entities that have to show shareholders a profit at the end of each year.
 Each time a life insurer gets away with wrongfully denying a claim, they’ve just generated profits that make the company appear more successful.
-Read claim of policy examples

 Of course, life insurance companies can’t just deny claims for no reason.
 They’re legally obligated to tell beneficiaries exactly why they’re denying a claim.
-Consequently, they will often concoct illegitimate claim denial justifications that sound just “legal” enough to satisfy most beneficiaries.

 One of the life insurers’ favorite tools in this regard is a policy provision known as the “suicide exclusion.”
 Most life insurance policies relieve the insurance company from paying a death benefit if the policyholder commits suicide within the first two years after the policy has issued.

 Unfortunately, some life insurance companies have a bad habit of invoking the suicide exclusion even when there is no evidence that the policyholder actually died by his own hand.
 This article presents one such case.